kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 This is to help Salesforce Developers play around with Apex-Defined Data Types for Salesforce Flow, as used for calling out to HTTP APIs, in a bit more depth than is presented at [Tutorial: Flow Apex-Defined Data Types for Salesforce Admins](https://katiekodes.com/flow-apex-defined-data-types/).

-Many thanks to [this public API directory](https://github.com/public-apis/public-apis) for helping me find the examples.
+Many thanks to [this public API directory](https://github.com/public-apis/public-apis) for helping me find the 3 examples _(YesNo, Shouting As A Service, and Indian Cities)_.

 ## HTTPMockFactory class